 I am definitely on Team Eggnog.
 Although I can’t drink too much of it because of its rich flavor, I love to sip on a glass during the holidays.

 I also love using it in baked goods, such as these White Chocolate Dipped Eggnog Cookies.
 I made these cookies last Christmas and they quickly became a popular holiday recipe on Pumpkin ‘N Spice.
-Even if you don’t like eggnog, these cookies have just a subtle hint of eggnog flavor, while the warm spices and white chocolate make up the rest.
+Plus my Glazed Eggnog Bread — it’s too good not to mention.